Juliusz Kühl: Recognition

 Being a Jew Dr. Kühl is not eligible to be declared Righteous among the Nations by Yad Vashem.
 Yad Vashem's declared policy is not to provide meaningful recognition, even in a possible new category, to Jews who rescued Jews, regardless of the number of people their activism saved.
 The stated reason is that Jews had an obligation to save fellow Jews and don't deserve recognition.

 Dr. Kühl is however widely recognized as one of the heroes of the Jewish resistance to the Holocaust.
 His name appeared together with the ones of Ładoś, Rokicki and Ryniewicz in a thank you letter sent by Agudath Yisrael World Organization to the Polish government-in-exile.

 Trivia

 Kühl was fluent both in speaking and writing in Polish and Yiddish, the language spoken at that time by the majority of the Polish Jews.
 The archives contain his correspondence and hand-written notes in both languages.

 He also used both versions of his name – the Polish one Juliusz and the Jewish one Yehiel being later on – due to his short stature – nicknamed "Little Hilek" (Polish Mały Chilek).
 According to his war-time colleague Stanisław Nahlik Kühl eagerly used the nickname himself.

-During the World War II he personally befriended papal nuncio Filippo Bernardini with whom he played table tennis.
+During World War II he personally befriended papal nuncio Filippo Bernardini with whom he played table tennis.
 After the War he got personal letters of recommendation from both Bernardini and Ładoś.